bbc/psammead/packages/components/psammead-social-embed/README.md

 ## Description

-The `SocialEmbed` component renders a rich social media embed for a number of supported providers or a fallback with a link to the source content.
+The `SocialEmbed` component renders a rich social media embed for a number of supported providers or a fallback containing a link to the source content.

 ### Supported providers